srwaggon/mocha/README.md

 ## Backlog
 ## Bugs
+- [ ] The player gets a new player ID every time they connect
 - [ ] The player's sprite is not centered on the screen.
 It is in the SE quadrant of the center.
 - [ ] The player's sprite is not centered on its entity's hitbox.
 The right and bottom sides overhang by any difference in size.

 ## Stories / Epics
 These represent units of work **to be done.**

+### Accounts
+- [ ] Gracefully inform registering player when the account name is already taken
+- [ ] Enable client-side specification between registering / logging-in

 ### Items
 - [ ] Chain item prototypes together